 - Height: Up to 12 inches tall.

-- Flowers: Bright yellow, ideal for drying.
+- Flowers: Bright yellow, good for drying.

-- Uses: Medicinal purposes, dried flowers, and garden borders.
+- Uses: Medicinal purposes, dried flowers and garden borders.

 - Helichrysum petiolare